-• in your preparation for formal training session at the William Penn Mott Jr. er the following list is provided: 1.
-Read and understand the Intermediate Electrical Skills Program Syllabus prior to your arrival at the Training Center.
+in your preparation for formal training session at the William Penn Mott Jr. er the following list is provided: 1. ad and understand the Intermediate Electrical Skills Program Syllabus or to your arrival at the Training Center.
 2. Cor mplete the following pre-training assignment.
-Complete the Intermediate Electrical Skills Pre-Training Assignment at the end of this syllabus and record your answers in BOTH the Pre-Training Assignment and answer sheet.
 Discuss the Electrical Skills Program with your supervisor.
 What specific changes in your abilities and performance are expected to result from you attending this training?
 List these expectations along with your own under "Expectations" on the back of the "Equipment Check Sheet".
-Review the Post-Training Assignment form at the end of the syllabus with your supervisor.
+Review the Post-Training Assignment on page 8 of the syllabus with your supervisor.
 Discuss the projects you will be assigned in the next twelve months, which will utilize the skills developed during the training program.
 Make arrangements with your supervisor to demonstrate your ability to safely use the items listed on the Equipment Check Sheet.
 All items must be initialed by your supervisor, or your supervisor's representative, and signed by your District Maintenance Chief for you to participate in the practical portion of the training program.
-NOTE : She Cor prof grad e Pre-Training Assignment (Workbook Answer Sheet, Equipment Check eet and Expectations) will be collected during the program orientation.
-In the Pre-Training Assignment and bringing the proper personal tective equipment is mandatory; it will count for 20% of your program de.
-If you have questions or need help, call the Program Coordinator, uck Combs, at (831) 649-7124 or e-mail chuck@parks.ca.gov 3.
+NOTE : be of Assimal e Pre-Training Assignment (Equipment Check Sheet and Expectations) will collected during the program orientation.
+Completion of the Pre-Training signment and bringing the proper personal protective equipment is ndatory; it will count for 20% of your program grade.
+If you have questions need help, call the Program Coordinator, Chuck Combs, at (831) 649-7124 e-mail chuck@parks.ca.gov 3.
 Rer member to bring the following with you to training: Program syllabus and workbook.
 Personal safety equipment (eye, ear, head and hand protection).
-Note: Gloves must be rated for electrical use!
-Proper field uniform (see Formal Training Guideline #7), rain gear, coveralls and/or appropriate work clothing.
+Proper field uniform (see Formal Training Guideline #8), rain gear, coveralls and/or appropriate work clothing.
 Coffee cup, alarm clock, pens, pencils.